-Open-source, self-hosted push notification service built with Nuxt 4 & Nitro.
+Open-source, self-hosted push notification service built with Vite, Vue 3 & Nitro.

-Self-hosted push notification service built with Nuxt 4 & Nitro
+Self-hosted push notification service built with Vite, Vue 3 & Nitro

 Take control of your push notifications with an open-source, developer-friendly platform